Anonymous1212144/YouAreAnIdiot/README.md

 - All data and everything needed to load the pages are in a single html file, including style, javascript, visual, audio, etc.
 - The clones are now an exact clone, so allowing popup on the main page allows it on all the clones lol

-To run the [main version](idiot.html) directly you need to get the browser to allow music to play even without user interaction.
+To run this directly without installing you may need to get the browser to allow music to play even without user interaction.
 This can be done in Chromium browsers using something like:

 `chrome --autoplay-policy=no-user-gesture-required`